 Nova Scotia is a birder’s paradise.
 We have wonderful bird habitats – forests and fens, mudflats and meadows, street corners and shorelines.

-Due to our location on the Atlantic Flyway, migration seasons provide exceptional opportunities to see birds from afar.
-The Flyway brings seasonal migrants to Nova Scotia throughout the year.
-The province provides vital feeding, resting, and breeding sites for many migrants, as well as resident bird species.
+Due to our location on the Atlantic Flyway, Nova Scotia provides vital feeding, resting, and breeding sites for many migratory birds.

 - Protect habitat for our most at-risk bird species